Beginner's Guide to Intermittent Fasting for Hospitality Professionals

 Furthermore, how do you keep your blood sugar stable so that you're not indulging and craving refined carbohydrates and sugary foods mid-shift?

-The truth is, it requires discipline, a strong mindset, and most importantly, a solid strategy.
+Intermittent fasting will require discipline, a strong mindset, and most importantly, a solid strategy.

 When done properly, intermittent fasting helps stabilize your blood sugar rather than spike it, which can ultimately help reduce sugar cravings that many hospitality professionals struggle with.